• Skip to primary navigation

 Jump to Recipe Print Recipe

-close up of chicken hearts garnished by fresh rosemary
+close up of pan fried chicken hearts with fresh rosemary

 How to clean chicken hearts